David Walliams: Personal life

 In 2007, Walliams' father, Peter, died of an aggressive form of liver cancer.

 In 2009, Walliams dated eighteen-year-old model Lauren Budd.
 Budd claimed Walliams had approached her agent, Premier Model Management for a date with Budd.

 In 2009, Walliams began dating Dutch model Lara Stone.
 On 20 January 2010, they got engaged after her parents had given their blessing to the relationship.
 On 16 May 2010, the couple were married at central London's Claridge's Hotel.
 On 6 May 2013, Stone gave birth to the couple's child, Alfred.

-Walliams and Stone lived in the house with recording studio, formerly owned by Noel Gallagher, known as Supernova Heights in Belsize Park, north London.
+Walliams and Stone lived in a house with a recording studio, formerly owned by Noel Gallagher, known as Supernova Heights in Belsize Park, North London.
 It was reported on 4 March 2015 that, following five years of marriage, the pair had decided to try a trial separation after "drifting apart".
 On 9 September 2015, Walliams filed for divorce from Stone, citing "unreasonable behaviour".
 The couple were granted a decree nisi the next day; the marriage was formally dissolved six weeks after the date of filing.

 Walliams hinted at being pansexual in the book Inside Little Britain, but said he did not like to be labelled by that word.
 In an interview with Radio Times in 2013, he stated: "I think it's all about falling in love with the person and that is overlooked, really.
 I hate it when people 'confess' or 'reveal' their sexuality and also things can change for people over the years.
 So it is about the person but I also think it goes beyond that.
 You don't just fall in love with someone's body, do you?
 You fall in love with someone's soul and heart and brain."

 Walliams has been diagnosed with bipolar disorder, and he described his 2006 swim of the English Channel as "some sort of redemption".